 Check out this list of common questions to learn more about Chromebooks.

-Switch from Windows or Mac
+Switch from a PC or Mac

 Google works with manufacturers to keep Chromebooks affordable, and you don’t need to worry about the prices of most software.